Azure/azure-sdk-for-java/sdk/appconfiguration/azure-spring-cloud-feature-management/README.md

 An example web application that uses the targeting feature filter is available in the [example project][example_project].

-To begin using the `TargetingFilter` in an application it must be added as a `@Bean` like any other Feature Filter. `TargetingFilter` relies on another `@Bean` to be added to the application, [`ITargetingContextAccessor`][ITargetingContextAccessor].
+To begin using the `TargetingFilter` in an application it must be added as a `@Bean` like any other Feature Filter. `TargetingFilter` relies on another `@Bean` to be added to the application, `ITargetingContextAccessor`.
 The `ITargetingContextAccessor` allows for defining the current `TargetingContext` to be used for defining the current user id and groups.
 An example of this is:

 ```java
 public class TargetingContextAccessor implements ITargetingContextAccessor {